 If there is a business type that benefits the most from the accessibility, it is a charity organisation.
 They constantly work with people with disabilities and their website design needs to reflect that.

-When you build a website with the accessibility as the priority, you need to make sure it can be easily navigated and understood by people affected with blindness, deafness and mobility issues.
-That means ensuring that a website can be used with a keyboard, voice or other devices.
+When you build a website with accessibility as the priority, you need to make sure it can be easily navigated and understood by people affected with blindness, deafness and mobility issues.
+You need to test using the website with a keyboard, voice, screen readers, and similar devices.

 Don’t forget about the colour scheme, satisfying font size, comfortable leading and spacing between layout elements.
 It all makes a big difference in how everyone experiences your website.

 When you finally launch a website you should start tracking its performance.
 In most cases, a primary objective for a charity website is donations.
 Therefore, it is imperative you keep a close eye on the effectiveness of your donation funnel.